giellalt/giellalt.github.io/tools/ocr.md

 # Prerequisites for OCR work

+- Prerequisites:
+  - Texts in `corpus-xxx-orig`
-- Prerequisites: Letter repertoire and corrected text.
+  - Letter repertoire and corrected text.
 Candidate: 1896 bible.